Mauzy0x00/Discord-Bot/README.md

       }</code>

 8. Test your build by running `node deploy-commands.js` in the root directory of the project.
 9. Run the bot by running `node index.js`.
 If you want the process to run in the background without exiting use `nohup node discord-bot/index.js &`.
-I have not been able to run that via SSH, I had to run that on the server itself then using `exit` to logout.
+#### Starting the bot via SSH
+1. Install tmux on your server `sudo apt install tmux`.
+2. Start tmux by typing `tmux`.
+   Note: If you get an error here, ensure you are using the same command-line interpreter as your server.
+In otherwords, if you are using kitty and zsh, but your server is using bash, tmux will fail.
+Be sure to use bash.
+3. Start the bot in the tmux session `nohup node discord-bot/index.js &`.
+4. Leave and detatch by typing `Ctrl+b` then press `d`.
+   You can now leave your remote session and the process will continue running.

 ## Available Commands

 Currently, the bot supports the following commands: